alyne/node-sanitize-filename/README.md

  a function, the function will be called with the invalid characters and it's return value will be used as the replacement.
 See [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) for more info.
+* `options.customIllegalChars`: *optional, array*.
+Replaces additional strings provided in an array (each of them will be replaced)